 As partners in our mission, the Board of Directors advises the Waterford Executive Leadership Team in scaling our programs to a national level– extending the reach of excellence and equity in education.

 Ernest Blackwell is the founder and chief executive officer of Equity and Beyond, which strives to build a community of leaders who can lead collective equitable efforts in their organizations.
 He also serves as a Global Inclusion, Diversity & Equity business partner for Amazon Web Services (AWS).
-Ernest has a bachelor’s degree in political science and economics and earned a master’s degree in elementary education from Wilmington University and MBA from the University of Texas.
+Ernest has a bachelor’s degree in political science and economics from Duquesne University and earned a master’s degree in elementary education from Wilmington University and MBA from the University of Texas.

 Stephanie J. Monroe is President of the Wrenwood Group, a boutique Washington, D.C. health and education consulting firm.
 She has contributed to many family and child development efforts, including the Child Care and Development Block Grant, the Head Start Act, the Family and Medical Leave Act, the Senate Subcommittee on Children and Families, and No Child Left Behind.

 Allison Gushée Molkenthin has advised a variety of tech-based companies on raising private equity, cross-border investments, and M&A. Allison has over 30 years of experience in investment banking and graduated from Brown University with AB’s in both Mechanical Engineering and in Comparative Literature, as well as an MBA from INSEAD in France.
 She was awarded a Fulbright Scholarship for graduate research in photovoltaic solar energy in Morocco.